Zillabot/imbored/README.md

-I'm Bored is an app that helps people find local things to do, based off a list of preferences and their location.
+I'm Bored is an app that helps people find things to do, based off a list of preferences and location.